juju/docs/src/en/commands.md

           juju scp 2:/var/log/syslog .

-   Copy directory /var/log/mongodb, recursively, from a mongodb unit to the client's local directory remote-logs:
+   Recursively copy the /var/log/mongodb directory from a mongodb unit to the client's local remote-logs directory:

           juju scp -- -r mongodb/0:/var/log/mongodb/ remote-logs

-   Copy file foo.txt, in verbose mode, from the client's current working directory to an apache2 unit of model "mymodel":
+   Copy foo.txt from the client's current working directory to an apache2 unit of model "prod".
+Proxy the SSH connection through the controller and turn on scp

-          juju scp -- -v -m mymodel foo.txt apache2/1:
+   compression:

-   Copy multiple files from the client's current working directory to machine
+          juju scp -m prod --proxy -- -C foo.txt apache2/1:

-   2:
+   Copy multiple files from the client's current working directory to machine 2:

           juju scp file1 file2 2: